nosoccus/CS50/README.md

-There is my pset for CS50
+# There are my psets and certificate for CS50